Resident Evil 3 (2020 video game)

 Resident Evil 3 (Note: Known in Japan as Biohazard RE:3 (バイオハザード RE:3, Baiohazādo Āru Ī Surī) and commonly referred to as Resident Evil 3 Remake) is a 2020 survival horror game developed and published by Capcom.
 It is a remake of the 1999 game Resident Evil 3: Nemesis.
-Players control former 'S.T.A.R.S' police officer Jill Valentine and mercenary Carlos Oliveira as they attempt to find a vaccine and escape from a city during a zombie outbreak.
+Players control former S.T.A.R.S police officer Jill Valentine and mercenary Carlos Oliveira as they attempt to find a vaccine and escape from a city during a zombie outbreak.
 The game is played from a third-person perspective and requires the player to defeat monsters and solve puzzles while being pursued by an engineered mutant called the Nemesis.
 It was released for PlayStation 4, Windows, and Xbox One in April 2020 and for Amazon Luna, PlayStation 5, and Xbox Series X/S in June 2022, with a Nintendo Switch cloud version released in November 2022.
-The Apple version (iOS, iPadOS, macOS) was released in March 2025.
+The Apple version (iOS, iPadOS, macOS) was released in March 2025, and a version for Nintendo Switch 2 is set to be released in October 2026.

 Most of Resident Evil 3 was developed concurrently with the 2019 remake of Resident Evil 2; both games run on Capcom's RE Engine.
 Although it features the same premise as the original, many parts were rearranged or removed in favor of a more focused story.
 To reflect the more action-oriented approach of the original, developers revamped the movement speed and animations from the Resident Evil 2 remake and added the ability to dodge attacks.
 Because some features from the original game were excluded, a separate online multiplayer game, Resident Evil: Resistance, was bundled with Resident Evil 3.

 The game received generally favorable reviews from critics, who praised its compelling narrative, tense atmosphere and graphics.
 Criticism was targeted at its short length and substantial amount of missing content from the original.
 The greater emphasis on action and scripted sequences disappointed some critics.
 The game had sold 10.2 million copies by September 2025.